informalsystems/sovereign-ibc/modules/README.md

 - `sov-ibc-transfer`: This module is dedicated to integrating ICS-20 application and handling the intricate IBC transfer functionalities within Sovereign SDK rollups.
-It works hand in hand with the `sov-bank` module for executing ICS20 packets.
+It works hand in hand with the `sov-bank` module for executing ICS-20 packets.

 - `sov-consensus-state-tracker`: Serving as a custom "kernel" module, focuses on tracking the consensus state of the Data Availability (DA) layer.
-It consistently retrieves the DA's consensus state, along with the rollup's latest height and timestamp during each slot execution.
+This module is not an IBC module per se, but it is essential for consistently retrieving the DA's consensus state, along with the rollup's latest height and timestamp during each slot execution.
 This ensures that the `sov-ibc` module remains synchronized with the latest states, which is vital for `ibc-rs` handlers to accurately process incoming packets.
+  - **Note**: Currently, this module supports `mock-da` and `celestia-da`.
+    Depending on which DA layer is used, the corresponding DA feature flag should be enabled.

 ## Available RPC Methods